staltz/rxmarbles/README.md

 ## Implementation

-This is [Cycle.js](https://github.com/staltz/cycle) app.
+This is a [Cycle.js](https://github.com/staltz/cycle) app.
 Use this as an example implementation of advanced custom elements in Cycle.

 ## Contributing